ezimuel/zf2dbtest/README.md

 ==============

 This is a tool for testing the DB components of [Zend Framework 2](https://github.com/zendframework/zf2) (ZF2) using a real database and some functional tests.
-The test cases are stored in the tests folder using the prefix name `test_`.

 Installation
 ------------